Uniform scrambles on graphs: Introduction

-Scrambles were introduced in \cite{scramble} as a generalization of brambles\footnote{A bramble is also a collection of connected subsets of a graph, with the added condition that the union of any two of those subsets is also connected.
+Scrambles were introduced in \cite{scramble} as a generalization of brambles\footnote{A bramble is also a collection of connected subsets of vertices of a graph, with the added condition that the union of any two of those subsets is also connected.
 The order of a bramble is simply the minimum size of a hitting set.} for the purpose of studying \emph{(divisorial) gonality}.
 The gonality \(\gon(G)\) of a graph measures how difficult it is to win a certain ``chip-firing'' game on the graph, with motivation coming from algebraic geometry \cite{baker}.
 The key property of scramble number that helps in the study of gonality is its capacity to provide the lower bound \(\sn(G)\leq\gon(G)\).
 This has been used to compute the gonality of many graphs, including stacked prism graphs and toroidal grid graphs \cite{scramble}; many other Cartesian product graphs \cite[\S 5]{echavarria2021scramble}; and any simple graph with sufficiently high minimum valence \cite[\S 3]{echavarria2021scramble}.

 In this paper we introduce the \emph{\(k\)-uniform scramble} \(\mathcal{E}_k\) on a graph \(G\), whose eggs are the connected subsets of \(V(G)\) consisting of exactly \(k\) vertices.
-We prove that the order of this scramble is determined by two previously studied graph invariants: the order \(k\) edge-connectivity \(\lambda_k(G)\), and the \(\ell\)-component independence number \(\alpha_\ell^c(G)\) (these invariants are defined in Section \ref{section:parameters}).
+We prove that the order of this scramble is determined by two previously studied graph invariants: the \(k\)-restricted edge-connectivity \(\lambda_k(G)\) (also known as order \(k\) edge-connectivity), and the \(\ell\)-component independence number \(\alpha_\ell^c(G)\) (these invariants are defined in Section \ref{section:parameters}).
 In particular, we prove in Theorem \ref{theorem:order_ek} that the order of \(\mathcal{E}_k\) is

 where \(n\) denotes the number of vertices of \(G\).
 We use this to prove our main theorem.

 \begin{theorem} Fix \(\ell\geq 3\), and let \(G\) be a graph with girth at least \(\ell\).
 Then \(\gon(G)\leq n-\alpha_{\ell-2}^c(G)\).
 Moreover, if \(\lambda_{\ell-1}(G)\geq n-\alpha_{\ell-2}^c(G)\), then